Danganronpa: Trigger Happy Havoc: Legacy

 Among multiple sequels, Danganronpa has been adapted into manga.

 There were no plans for a sequel after the first Danganronpa game was produced; the development team disbanded to make other projects.
 Kodaka wrote the light novel series Danganronpa Zero, which was published as two volumes on September 15, 2011, and October 13, 2011.
 Another novel series written by Takekuni Kitayama and illustrated by Komatsuzaki, titled Danganronpa Kirigiri (ダンガンロンパ霧切), began release from September 13, 2013.
-Terasawa approached Kodaka with the idea of sequel in few months in regards to writing a sequel to Danganronpa.
+Around this time, Terasawa approached Kodaka with the idea of writing a sequel to Danganronpa.
 Kodaka wrote both Zero and Goodbye Despair at the same time.
 In hindsight, Kodaka thought the novels needed more structuring work when he compared it with the game.
 He wrote elements in the light novel that foreshadowed elements of the game's sequel, Danganronpa 2: Goodbye Despair; as a result, Kodaka recommended gamers to read Zero before playing it.
 The third main game in the series, Danganronpa V3: Killing Harmony, was released in 2017.

 Danganronpa has received two manga adaptations.
 The first adaptation, illustrated by Saku Toutani, was published in Enterbrain's Famitsu Comic Clear web magazine between June 24, 2011, and October 18, 2013, and is told from the perspective of the other students.
 The second, illustrated by Samurai Takashi and based on Danganronpa: The Animation, began serialization in Kadokawa Shoten's Shōnen Ace magazine from July 2013.
 An official fanbook and comic anthologies based on both the game and the anime have also been published.

 A mini light novel written by Ryohgo Narita, titled Danganronpa IF: The Button of Hope and the Tragic Warriors of Despair (ダンガンロンパIF 希望の脱出装置と絶望の残念無双, Danganronpa IF: Kibō no Dasshutsusōchi to Zetsubō no Zan'nen Musō), is unlockable in Danganronpa 2: Goodbye Despair after clearing the game once.
 The story takes place in an alternate universe where Makoto manages to find an alleged escape switch.
 Danganronpa: The Animations original soundtrack was released by Geneon Universal Entertainment on August 28, 2013.
 An official stage production named Danganronpa The Stage (ダンガンロンパ　THE STAGE～希望の学園と絶望の高校生～) ran from October to November 2014 in Tokyo's Nippon Seinenkan, and was presented by Cornflakes.
 Its cast includes Kanata Hongō, Rei Okamoto, AKB48's Haruka Ishida, and NMB48's Reina Fujie.